lynnlangit/gcp-essentials/0_setup_and_iam_and_costs/0c_cost_control/03_networking-costs/README.md

 # GCP Networking Costs

-Ingress is cheap or free, Egress is NOT.
+TL; DR: Ingress is usually cheap or free, Egress is NOT.
+Egress pricing is COMPLEX and is dependent on a number of factors.
+See the linked info for more.

+- Documentation: 'GCP Network Pricing' - [link](https://cloud.google.com/vpc/network-pricing)
+- Article" 'Beat the hidden GCP Network Fees" - [link](https://cloud.netapp.com/blog/gcp-cvo-blg-gcp-network-pricing-how-to-beat-the-hidden-fees)